pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 Note that affirmation or denial is in logical terms, not grammatical terms.
 The second statement may or may not be in the form of a grammatical negative, but this does not tell us whether or not it is a logical negative.
 For example:

 - If a man is illogical, then he is not happy
-- He is happy – denies the consequent “he is not happy”
+- He is happy – denies the consequent "he is not happy"
 - ∴ He is illogical

 Hence, note that in the hypothetical, the antecedent and consequent terms may include negatives.
 However, we can validly denote any negative term ¬X as a non-negative term Y = ¬X. Hence, in the presentation of the forms, the symbols P and Q (denoting the antecedent and consequent respectively) shall abstract this detail; P may be some ¬X, and Q may be some ¬Y, but this is not relevant to us.